kattasaratchandra/AppiumTestFrameworkAndroid/README.md

 12. created test utils for constants, created packages for tests and pages.
 13. In page's I defined the webElement and created methods for actions using common methods in base test
 14. In Tests used before method for creating home page object.
+15. created testng listeners to handle exceptions. we call listeners two ways through test class and testng.xml. it's better to call from xml so that no need to call from each test class every time we create
+16. we use stringWriter, printWriter to log exceptions in testng and console.